darithedevVC/31-Days-Of-Cloud-Day-One/README.md

 ### Getting Started

 If you want to test out this project or follow along please follow the steps below:
-<br>***NOTE*** Before you can run this project make sure that you have an AWS account, IAM user with assigned privileges, and the latest version of AWS CLI and Terraform CLI installed.
+<br>***NOTE***: Before you can run this project make sure that you have an AWS account, IAM user with assigned privileges, and the latest version of AWS CLI and Terraform CLI installed.
 <br>

 1. Clone or fork this project